Decimation (punishment): Revival during the first century

 A second instance follows in 34 BC under Octavian for a unit which fled during his campaign in Illyricum.
 After this instance in 34, over fifty years elapse before the next under Lucius Apronius c.
 AD 18–20 for defeats in Numidia and then another fifty years elapse to Galba's usage during the Year of the Four Emperors against a unit of soldiers who refused to be demoted to naval service.

 Late antiquity

 G. R. Watson notes that "its appeal was to those obsessed with nimio amore antiqui moris" – that is, an excessive love for ancient customs – and notes, "decimation itself, however, was ultimately doomed, for though the army might be prepared to assist in the execution of innocent slaves, professional soldiers could hardly be expected to cooperate in the indiscriminate execution of their own comrades".
 After the Principate, the punishment also falls into obscurity until late antiquity, when it may have been used by the emperor Julian during his Persian campaign.
 The emperor Macrinus instituted a less harsh centesimatio, the execution of every 100th man.

+The Eastern Roman Emperor Maurice forbade in his Strategikon the decimatio and other brutal punishments.
+According to him, punishments where the rank and file saw their comrades dying by the hands of their own brothers-in-arms could lead to a collapse of morale.
+Moreover, it could seriously deplete the manpower of the fighting unit.